 The chief permanent officer of the Legislative Assembly who is responsible for the Legislative Assembly Service.

 A vote that has significant implications, such as the budget or Address in reply to the Speech from the Throne, or a motion that deals with the Assembly’s confidence in the government.

 Conflict of Interest Commissioner

 An Officer of the Legislative Assembly who carries out the requirements of The Members’ Conflict of Interest Act.

-Her Majesty the Queen, in her role as head of state, represented in Saskatchewan by the Lieutenant Governor.
+His Majesty the King, in his role as head of state, represented in Saskatchewan by the Lieutenant Governor.

-Also the executive branch of government; the Queen acting through Her agents (the members of the cabinet).
+Also the executive branch of government; the King acting through his agents (the members of the cabinet).